Forus-Spec/Basic-Landing-Page/README.md

 # Simple-Landing-Page
-Simple landing page with decent responsive approach
+Basic landing page with decent responsive approach

 PS:

   1. Why not container wrapper instead of repeated max-width ! it's better that way feels more flexible convenient and re-usable !

-  2. Why you did not style ```<header> <main> <footer>``` elements well i used them for architectural purposes
+  2. Why you did not style ```<header> <main> <footer>``` elements well i used them for semantic purposes only

   if you inspect element in the page (Ctrl + Shift +C) things feel more orginised and beautifully structured

   3. i used neseted border-radius in desktop screen ✨

-  4. lack of spacing and lack of better responsive designe
+  cons :lack of spacing and lack of better responsive designe

 ### HTML